If You're Thinking About Eloping, Here's What You Should Know

 Sure, you’re forgoing all the wedding-planning hoopla for a reason.
 But there might be some details you can’t leave without.
 They can include: rings, vows, “wedding-y” outfits, a photographer, flowers, hair and makeup services, your dog, a doughnut bar, and the all-important party.
 There’s no reason you can’t have a few of your nearest and dearest over to your house or a restaurant after a courthouse wedding.

-"I 100% recommend hiring a photographer the day you’re eloping," Kaloi wrote on APW.
-"I speak from experience when I say that the one thing you might really miss having down the road are photos from the day you got married."
+“I 100 percent recommend hiring a photographer the day you’re eloping,” Kaloi wrote on APW.
+“I speak from experience when I say that the one thing you might really miss having down the road are photos from the day you got married.”

 Many photographers offer hourly rates, and some have special city hall packages.
 Keep in mind that many vendors will raise their prices if you even mention the word “wedding”; saying it’s a “special occasion” to your photographer or a beauty pro is your best bet.
 Hey, it is!